top of page

 Onyx

-• Granite, Quartzite, Porcelain and Engineered stone do not etch
+• Granite, Quartzite, Porcelain and Engineered stone do not etch.
+They are not calcium-based products, and therefore do not react to exposure to daily acids.

-• All other materials, when contacting an acid like lemon juice or tomato juice, will begin to roughen as the acid reacts with the calcium on the surface
+• All other materials, when contacting an acid like lemon juice or tomato juice, will begin to etch as the acid reacts with the calcium on the surface.

 Granites and Quartzites are not calcium based so they do not etch